-The community local to Blakeney is generally older, more likely to be limited in day-to-day activities and their general health is similar to the picture in Norfolk, but their general health is more likely to be fair or good.
-They are more likely to provide any type of care and more than 50 hours per week.
+The community local to Blakeney is g nerally older, m re likely to be limited in day-to-day activities and their g neral health is similar to the picture in Norfolk, but their general health is more likely to be fair or good.
+They are m re likely to provide any type of care and more than 50 hours per week.
 The community local to Melton Constable has a slightly higher proportion of very bad health than Blakeney.

-When considering households in the community local to Blakeney compared to Norfolk, one person households are more likely than other geographically remote communities, but are about the same as Norfolk.
-People are more likely to own their home outright, and less likely to privately rent.
-They are less likely to be without a car or van, with other geographically remote areas even more so.
+When considering households in the community local to Blakeney compared to Norfolk, ne person households are more likely than other geographically remote communities, but are about the same as Norfolk.
+People are m re likely to own their home outright, and less likely to privately rent.
+They are I ss likely to be without a car or van, with other geographically remote areas even more so.
 There is a similar deprivation profile to other geographically remote areas, and it is slightly less deprived than the Norfolk average.

-Compared with the rest of the Holt Medical Practice patient population, one person households are about the same, the community local to Blakeney is more likely to own outright, less likely to privately rent, and the community local to Melton Constable is more likely to rent and is more similar to Norfolk average.
-The Blakeney community is less likely to be without a car or van, Melton Constable even more so.
-The Blakeney community is slightly less deprived than Melton Constable or Holt.
+Compared with the rest of the Holt Medical Practice patient population, one person households are about the same, the community local to Blakeney is m re likely to own outright, less likely to privately rent, and the community local to Melton Constable is more likely to rent and is more similar to Norfolk average.
+The Blakeney community is I ss likely to be without a car or van, Melton Constable even more so. he Blakeney community is slightly less deprived than Melton Constable or Holt.